amartinm7/playground/docs/servers/01-kubernetes/00-_lab/00-helloworld/helloworld.md

 kubectl describe service hello-world-svc
 # get the deployment configuration deployed
 kubectl describe deployments.apps
+# get the deployment configuration deployed
+kubectl get deployment hello-world-dep
-# get the pods
+# get the pods and the worker node
-kubectl get pods
+kubectl get pods -o wide
 # get the logs on a docker container inside a pod
 kubectl logs <pod-name> -c <container-name>
 # get the logs of pod with only a docker container